Learn about potty training twins, from when to start, how to prepare, and what to do when one child isn’t ready.

 Potty training—even if done over a weekend—isn’t something you spring on your twins out of the blue.
 Preparation starts long before you even sit them on a potty to pee.

 By introducing them to the potty, you’re making them more comfortable with the idea of pooping and peeing out of their diapers.
 That way, as you make your way to get them to use the potty, the idea won’t be so foreign.

 Here are a few ways to prepare for potty training twins:

 1. Buy the potties and let your twins sit and get comfortable on them

 Talk about their new potty seat and how they too can start using the potty like mom or dad.
 Let them sit on the potties, even clothed, to “practice” the motion of sitting down.
 If they’re willing, they can sit down on the potty with a diaper or even undressed to further get them used to it.

 But I disagree.
-While you should introduce the potty as an exciting new gear, don’t allow your twins to use them for play.
+While you should introduce the potty as an exciting new gear, don’t allow them to use them for play.
 You don’t want to give the impression that they can play with the potty now when you’ll likely not have them play with it when you start potty training.

 2. Read books about the potty

 I’m a huge fan of turning to children’s books any time I want to introduce a new concept to my kids.
 Borrow books from your local library about using the potty.
 They’ll love looking at different characters and how they interact with potties.